 This is a working document that may be updated at any time.
-It was last edited in January of 2020.
-For further information, contact SALSA President (2017-2020) Carlos D. Londoño Sulkin (firstname.lastname@example.org) and SALSA Secretary-Treasurer (2017-2020) Laura Zanotti (email@example.com).
+It was last edited in October of 2023.
+For further information, contact SALSA President (2023-2027) Laura R. Graham (firstname.lastname@example.org) and SALSA Secretary-Treasurer (2022-2025) Simone Athayde (email@example.com).

 A meeting proposal should come in the form of a clear letter.
 The letter should bear in mind the following considerations and suggestions.

-- SALSA sesquiannual (now biennial) meetings are organized by a local Conference Organizer and an Academic Program Chair; in the process, they consult closely with the President and Secretary-Treasurer of SALSA and the webmaster.
+SALSA biennial (since 2019, formerly sesquiannual) meetings are organized by a local Conference Organizer and an Academic Program Chair; in the process, they consult closely with the President and Secretary-Treasurer of SALSA and the webmaster.
 Although they work together, the Conference Organizer and the Academic Program Chair need not be in the same country.
 The meeting proposal should come from the proposed Conference Organizer; it may but need not propose an Academic Program Chair.
 The choice of the latter may come later, in consultation with the President and past Academic Program Chairs.

-- The Conference Organizer oversees organizing all logistics, and should ensure availability and functional adequacy of the meeting venue and nearby lodging (see Conference Organizer Responsibilities).
+The Conference Organizer oversees organizing all logistics, and should ensure availability and functional adequacy of the meeting venue and nearby lodging (see Conference Organizer Responsibilities).
 To start with, the meeting proposal should specify where the conference is to take place.
-The following are some of the location, setting and financing models:
+The following are some of the locations, settings and financing models:

 It is important that the meeting proposal be thorough in the calculation of the costs involved.
 The Conference Organizer may want to consult with the Secretary-Treasurer of SALSA regarding budgetary matters, prior to submitting a proposal.
 A carefully laid-out budget makes a strong case for the feasibility of a meeting proposal; any outside funding that the Conference Organizer secures through a local institution or other entity will make it even stronger.